twmcintire/Battle-of-the-Neighborhoods/README.md

 Finally, the data be will be visually assessed using graphing from various Python libraries
 ## Results
 Examining the data from Foursquare we can see that there are multiple sushi restaurants located in each city.
 Total Number of Sushit Restaurants in:
--Lansing, MI =  51
+- Lansing, MI = 51
--Grand Rapids, MI =  55
+- Grand Rapids, MI = 55
--Traverse City, MI =  4
+- Traverse City, MI = 4
--Royal Oak, MI =  31
+- Royal Oak, MI = 31
--Ann Arbor, MI =  61
+- Ann Arbor, MI = 61
 This does not mean, however, that we automatically pick the lowest competition dense city as we also need to consider population desity.
 ![Lansing, MI](https://github.com/twmcintire/Battle-of-the-Neighborhoods/blob/master/Lansing.PNG)
 Lansing, MI